UPDATE: This stress management post was first published on 27 May 2020 and updated on 29 July 2021.

 This free app, developed by psychologists and educators, can help you learn to be more present through daily meditation and mindfulness exercises.

 This app offers calming music, soundscapes, sleep stories (some by famous people) and guided meditation exercises.
 Calm has a free trial.

-Headspace provides guided exercises, videos and more to help you get healthier and happier, as well as a free collection of meditations called Weathering the storm.
+Headspace provides guided exercises, videos and more to help you get healthier and happier.

 3. Eat well